Kiran7321/Kiran7321/README.md

 ###

-<p align="left">My name is Sai Kommineni and I'm a Masters student from Melbourne, Australia</p>
+<p align="left">My name is Sai Kiran Kommineni and I'm a Masters student from Melbourne, Australia</p>

 ###